rancher/docs/content/rancher/v2.x/en/installation/options/upgrading-cert-manager/_index.md

 {{% accordion id="airgap" label="Upgrading cert-manager in an airgapped environment" %}}
 ### Prerequisites
-Before you can perform the upgrade, you must prepare your air gapped environment by adding the necesary container images to your private registry and downloading or rendering the required Kubernetes manifest files.
+Before you can perform the upgrade, you must prepare your air gapped environment by adding the necessary container images to your private registry and downloading or rendering the required Kubernetes manifest files.

 1. Follow the guide to [Prepare your Private Registry]({{< baseurl >}}/rancher/v2.x/en/installation/air-gap-installation/prepare-private-reg/) with the images needed for the upgrade.

-1. From a system connected to the internet, add the cert-manager repo to helm
+1. From a system connected to the internet, add the cert-manager repo to Helm

     ```plain
     helm repo add jetstack https://charts.jetstack.io